Dr Thomas Robinson

 - Lundahl, O. and Robinson, T. (2019).
 Voluntary hysteresis in food consumption and in the mobilisation of power – When Jay Z and Beyoncé went vegan.
 EMAC: European Marketing Academy 28-31 May, Hamburg.

 - Robinson, T., Babic-Rosario, A. and Wiertz, C. (2019).
 Pre-Consumption of Service Robots: The Role of Narrated Assemblages in Experiential Control.
-10TH EIASM INTERPRETIVE CONSUMER RESEARCH WORKSHOP 9-10 May, Lyon, France.
+10th EIASM Interpretive Consumer Research Workshop 9-10 May, Lyon, France.

 - Robinson, T. and Lundahl, O. (2019).
 Voluntary Hysteresis in Food Consumption.
-10TH EIASM INTERPRETIVE CONSUMER RESEARCH WORKSHOP 9-10 May, Lyon, France.
+10th EIASM Interpretive Consumer Research Workshop 9-10 May, Lyon, France.

 - Veresiu, E., Babic-Rosario, A. and Robinson, T.D.
 (2018).
 Nostalgiacising: A Performative Theory of Nostalgic Consumption.
 Association for Consumer Research 11-14 October, Dallas, Texas.

 - Robinson, T. and Arnould, A. (2018).
 Against Flowsterism: Sticky Mobility in Global Consumer Identity Making.
-Consumer Culture Theory, 2018 28 Jun 2018 – 1 Jul 2018, Odense, Denmark.
+Consumer Culture Theory, 2018 28 June-1 July, Odense, Denmark.

 - Robinson, T. and Arnould, E. (2018).
 Energy/Technology: ‘En-gauging’ Consumer Culture.
 EACR 21-23 June, Ghent, Belgium.